ShaneFlandermeyer/mpar-sim/README.md

 ## Targets and Motion Models

 Target and platform maneuvering behavior is handled by the [Stone Soup](https://stonesoup.readthedocs.io/en/latest/index.html) library, which supports a large number of common motion models.
-See the sensor management program in the ```examples/``` subfolder for an example of how to simulate target motion.
+See the basic simulator in the ```examples/``` subfolder for an example of how to simulate target motion.

 ## Resource Management